Making-Finance-Sustainable/RAG-VIDI-beta/docs/rag-reports/rag_New-Zealand-Superannuation-Annual-Report-2023.md

 # Analysis for `New-Zealand-Superannuation-Annual-Report-2023.md`

-**Per-document runtime (s):** 332.873
+**Per-document runtime (s):** 411.643

 ## Summary
-The document appears to be an annual report of the NZ Super Fund, a New Zealand-based superannuation fund.
-The report provides an overview of the fund's performance, progress against its work programmes, and strategic goals.
-It also includes financial statements for the fund and its subsidiaries.
+The document appears to be an annual report for the New Zealand Superannuation Fund (NZ Super Fund) and its related entities.
+The report provides an overview of the fund's performance, investment activities, governance, and financial statements for the 2022/23 financial year.

 Key metrics and targets mentioned in the report include:

 * A five-year financial summary for the NZ Super Fund
-* Tax information for the Guardians of New Zealand Group
-* Progress updates on major programmes of work, including a review of the refreshed People Strategy and the Diversity, Equity and Inclusion Strategy
+* Investment returns over Treasury bills for the NZ Super Fund and Elevate NZ Venture Fund
+* Compliance with the Statement of Investment Policies, Standards and Procedures (SIPSP) for both funds

-Actions taken by the fund's leadership team and board members are also reported, including:
+Actions taken by the fund include:

-* Review of the Chief Executive Officer succession planning and remuneration
-* Annual performance review and remuneration summary for the Leadership Team and Heads
-* Gender pay gap analysis and annual staff departure review

-The report also mentions that supplementary information is available on the fund's website, including a Climate Change Report against the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD) and a GRI Index.
+* Preparation of a Climate Change Report against the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD)
+* Publication of a GRI Index and a list of portfolio holdings as at 30 June 2023
+* Engagement with investee companies to promote sustainable investment practices

 meta:

-**Estimated sentence count:** 150
+**Estimated sentence count:** 3367
-**Key terms:** `NZ Super Fund`, `sustainable finance disclosures`, `Taskforce on Climate-related Financial Disclosures (TCFD)`, `GRI Index`, `Climate Change Report`, `Diversity, Equity and Inclusion Strategy`, `People Strategy`, `Chief Executive Officer succession planning`, `remuneration summary`, `gender pay gap analysis`
+**Key terms:** `NZ Super Fund`, `Elevate NZ Venture Fund`, `Guardians of New Zealand Superannuation`, `Sustainable Investment`, `Climate Change Report`, `TCFD`, `GRI Index`, `Statement of Performance`, `Investment Policies`

 ## Presence by Category (final)